logic-and-learning-lab/ilp-experiments/README.md

 It's likely we can enforce the same timeout in each place.
 However, that likely means the thread runner kills the thread slightly before the subtask times out and before the system handles it.
 Anyway, the bigger point is that timeouts are messy and it requires a bit of thought.

 ### Accuracy
 Right now the accuracy defaults to 50% when no solution is found.
 This assumes the positive and negative examples are balanced.
-As Rolf and Andrew discussed in discord, it's probably more correct to run the program `false` (which implies everything) in the tester and use the resulting confusion matrix.
-This has the nice side effect of always populating the confusion matrix, even when a program is not found.
-This is a simple fix I just haven't made yet.

-### Unfinished problems
-A few of the problems in the repo are not fully implemented. `iggp-rainbows` is incomplete.
-A few of the lists problems may also be buggy.
-We should either fix these or remove them from the repo.

 ## Future Work